Living in Los Angeles

 Of course, our campus also boasts two wonderful performance venues with Zipper Hall and Thayer Hall.

 Students living on or near campus will appreciate the convenience of Beyond Food Mart located in Cal Plaza.
 Also, there are drug stores within a short drive to Echo Park or near City Hall.
-If you’re looking for a study break, head to the Caravan Book Store a few blocks away.
+If you’re looking for a study break, head to The Last Bookstore a few blocks away.
 For some serious shopping, check out hotspots such as The Grove and Farmers Market, Beverly Center, or the Americana at Brand.

 While Los Angeles has a reputation as a car city, there’s an extensive public transportation system that’ll get you around town, too.
 The nearest Metro LA commuter station is at the Civic Center/Grand Park.
 From there, you can travel to Union Station or the 7th Street/Metro Center Station to connect with other subway and bus routes or Amtrak.
 Visit the Metro Trip Planner to see routes and schedules.